ruiyi-yang/ruiyi-yang.github.io/_pages/about.md

 **Governance Fragmentation and the Tragedy of the Commons: A Spatial Econometric Analysis of Groundwater Extraction in the U.S.**

 **Declining Population and Endogenous Growth: Evidence from Dynamic Panel Data of Developed Economies**

+**From Manuscript to Knowledge Graph: LLMs for Classical Chinese Texts**